Turbo-boost your C++ development experience

 };

-Remote Method Sample
+Remote Method (RPC) Sample

 The following code snipped shows an example for a remote methods-based service that can use the efficient binary Remoting transport over sockets or HTTP, the JSON-RPC or the SOAP transport.
 Again, note the special comments.
 The Remoting code generator (RemoteGen) parses these definitions and generates C++ code that implements serialization, deserialization and remote invocation.